kdbush64-create/otd-vault/about/00-the-man.md

 3. **FILTERING:** Profanity and low-effort noise will be purged from the stream.
 This is a high-signal environment; help us keep it that way.

 ### PARTNERSHIP & INQUIRIES
 I am willing to evaluate products or services provided for review under strict conditions of unfiltered honesty.
-To discuss a potential evaluation or partnership, initiate a secure transmission using the **Inquiry Submission Form** below.
+To discuss a potential evaluation or partnership, initiate a secure transmission using the **Inquiry Submission Form** below or contact the operator directly at **admin@v64otd.com**.

 The information here is my own.
 It is unfiltered.
 It is tested.